 So if you’re the adventurous type, ensure that your favourite activity/sport is included in the policy.

-Adventurous activities can include abseiling, archery, ballooning, bungy jumping, horse riding, jet boating, jet skiing, kayaking, paragliding, parasailing, skydiving, white water rafting and more.
+These days there are a multitude of adventurous activities such as abseiling, archery, ballooning, bungy jumping, horse riding, jet boating, jet skiing, kayaking, paragliding, parasailing, skydiving, white water rafting and more.

 Ensure the insurance company offers a 24 hour emergency assistance service.
 This is an invaluable service to help you;